cortex-core/cortex-auth/README.md

 # cotex-auth
-Provides a baseline 0auth server implementation
+Provides a baseline OAuth like server implementation

 Build Status of Master: